lb13/ufohistory/ufohistory/content/events/2020-new-york-times-confirms-uaptf.md

 ---
-Title: "‘ No Longer in Shadows, Pentagon’s U.F.O.
+Title: "‘No Longer in Shadows, Pentagon’s U.F.O.
 Unit Will Make Some Findings Public’ article published by New York Times"
 Description: Article in New York Times confirms that investigation into UAP is progressing, and a task force has been formed.